 Nothing is more frustrating than suddenly discovering damage or death among your trees.
-There are many possible sources of damage, including fungal, bacterial, and viral organisms; animals (e.g., deer, birds, or rodents); insects; inclement weather conditions (e.g., drought, ice, or wind); and natural mortality.
-It can be tempting to assume one of these factors caused the damage that you are observing; however, do not discount the possibility of accidental herbicide exposure.
+There are many possible sources of damage, including fungal, bacterial, and viral organisms; animals (e.g., deer, birds, rodents); insects; inclement weather conditions (e.g., drought, ice, wind); as well as natural mortality.
+It can be tempting to assume one of these factors caused the damage/mortality that you are observing; however, the possibility of accidental herbicide exposure should not be discounted.
 This is especially true in areas near agricultural crops where herbicides are applied frequently.
 If a known misuse of herbicides occurred, damage is usually easy to assess and subsequent corrective action clear.
 However, the causal agent typically is not known, and many landowners turn to organizations like MSU Extension for help.